3snowp7im/ultra240/README.md

 Like game consoles of the 15kHz era, ULTRA240 is designed for rendering a 240p view.

 This project aims to be an easily integratable library and not a framework.
-You must create a window and a rendering context using a graphics library of your choice.
 The reasoning is that there are plenty of existing windowing and graphics libraries with more capabilities than I could hope to implement.
-Rather than create a framework that attempts to do it all, my time is better spent perfecting a the small subset of features that relate to a specific use case.
+Rather than create a framework that attempts to do it all, my time is better spent perfecting a small subset of features that relate to a specific use case.

 ULTRA240 has three major features: